enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 1. Add the "City List" part to your "Country" page template
   A. Edit the "Country" page template.
-  B. Open the context panel by clicking the hamburger button in the toolbar.
+  B. Open the context panel by clicking the gear button in the toolbar.
   C. Click and drag a `Part` to the page region below the "Country" part.
   D. Save and close the tab.
 2. Create some City contents below a selected country (below are some sample data you may use).